 NZ has had an Emissions Trading Scheme (ETS) in place since 2008.
-It has been subsequently reviewed by a number of governments and is now an “uncapped” price scheme closely linked to international schemes.
+It has been subsequently reviewed by several governments and is now an “uncapped” price scheme closely linked to international schemes.
 However, there are “upper and lower guard-rails” set up to prevent wild swings in carbon price that act as minimum and maximum prices.
-Currently, these are set at $70 and $20 respectively.
-Over the last few years, the Carbon Price through the ETS has climbed as shown in the following graph.
-Prices are now over twice what they were just over a year ago.
-In May prices remained flat at close to $77/t – still well above the $70 upper guard-rail requiring the Government to release additional units in an attempt to dampen prices.
+Currently these are set at $78 and $30 respectively.
+Over the last few years, the Carbon Price through the ETS has climbed, though it has fallen back in recent months as shown in the following graph.
+In May prices increased slightly to $55/t.

 About this Report

 This energy market summary report provides information on wholesale price trends within the NZ Electricity Market.